Exy

-Chu So-jung (추소정; born November 6, 1995), better known by her stage name Exy, is a South Korean rapper, singer and songwriter.
-She debuted as a member and leader of South Korean-Chinese girl group WJSN under Starship and Yuehua Entertainment in 2016.
+Chu So-jung (추소정; born November 6, 1995), known professionally as Exy, is a South Korean singer, songwriter, rapper and actress.
+She debuted as a member and leader of South Korean girl group WJSN formed under Starship and Yuehua in 2016.

-Personal life
+Early life

-Exy was born on November 6, 1995, in Geumjeong District, Busan, South Korea.
-She has 2 siblings; 1 older sister and 1 younger brother.
+Exy was born on November 6, 1995, in Busan, South Korea.
+She attended Dongduk Women's University and graduated in August 2020 along with bandmate Soobin.

-She enrolled in Dongduk Women's University along with member Soobin.
-In August 2020, she graduated from Dongduk Women's University.

 Career

-Pre-debut

-Exy was previously trained under Medialine Entertainment along with member Seola, and was part of the group Viva Girls.
-However, Medialine went bankrupt and both Exy and Seola left the company.

-2015: Career beginnings, Unpretty Rapstar 2
+2015–2016: Career beginnings

 Exy participated in the reality survival rap program, Unpretty Rapstar 2 in 2015.
 Exy collaborated with Crucial Star on the single "쓸어버려", released on September 1, 2015.
 She then released her first solo single "Gettin' Em" on November 10, 2015.
 Exy was cast in the television series The Flatterer, playing as Saerim in the series.

-2016: Debut with WJSN, Y-Teen

 Exy was revealed to be a member of WJSN and its "Sweet Unit" on December 24, 2015.
 WJSN debuted on February 25, 2016, with the release of their debut EP Would You Like?, including the lead singles "Mo Mo Mo" and "Catch Me".

 On June 26, 2016, Exy participated in King of Masked Singer as a contestant.
 After being eliminated in the first round, she revealed that she originally trained as a vocalist.
 However, due to suffering from vocal nodules during her trainee period, she switched over to rap.

 In August 2016, Exy, together with Seola, Soobin, Eunseo, Cheng Xiao, Yeoreum, and Dayoung teamed up with label mate Monsta X to form the unit "Y-Teen".
-Y-teen was a project unit group that promoted as CF models for KT’s phone fare service and would release EPs, music videos, and various entertainment content.
+Y-teen was a project unit group that promoted as CF models for KT's phone fare service and would release EPs, music videos, and various entertainment content.